Join us today - Become a member and help shape our services!

 Monitor is primarily interested in whether we are financially robust, legally constituted and well governed.
 They are less concerned about exactly what service decisions we make.
 However, they will ensure we run services we are required to run and that we continue to provide the best quality clinical care.

-What is the composition of Monitor and what level of authority do they have?
+What is the composition of NHS Improvement and what level of authority do they have?

 Can I help or get involved?